RAVAN0407/test_prac/README.md

-# test_prac
+# test_praco
-random text
-this is a test
+ this is repository for the assignment